braph-software/BRAPH-2/tutorials/developers/dev_graph/readme.md

 > value = A;
 > ````
 >
-> ① calculates the graph MultiplexWU calling its parent "MultiplexWU".
+> ①calculates the graph MultiplexWU calling its parent "MultiplexWU".
 >
-> ② gets the thresholds to be applied to "A_WU".
+> ②gets the thresholds to be applied to "A_WU".
 >
-> ③ gets the number of layers in graph "A_WU".
+> ③gets the number of layers in graph "A_WU".
 >
-> ④ The new "MultiplexBUT" graph will have "L" layers for each threshold applied.
+> ④The new "MultiplexBUT" graph will have "L" layers for each threshold applied.
 >
-> ⑤ iterates over all the thresholds to be applied.
+> ⑤iterates over all the thresholds to be applied.
 >
-> ⑥ iterates over all the layers in "A_WU".
+> ⑥iterates over all the layers in "A_WU".
 >
-> ⑦ binarizes the present layer of the "A_WU" graph according to the present threshold.
+> ⑦binarizes the present layer of the "A_WU" graph according to the present threshold.
 >
-> ⑧ Same as in note ② of Code 2.
+> ⑧Same as in note ② of Code 2.
 >
-> ⑨ sets the labels of the layers considering the thresholds and the number of layers in each multiplex graph for each threshold
+> ⑨sets the labels of the layers considering the thresholds and the number of layers in each multiplex graph for each threshold
 >
-> ⑩ Same as in  Code 6 but using `GraphBU`
+> ⑩Same as in  Code 6 but using `GraphBU`
 >